Skipper-Skeeto/skipper-skeeto-data/README.md

 The game has two editions with different tasks/items and therefore two data sets.

 #### 1st edition _(ID 1-1)_
-Has a bit less required tasks to complete compared to the second edition, but does instead have some musical notes you can pick up and play.
+Has a bit less tasks that is required to complete compared to the second edition, but does instead have some musical notes you optionally can pick up and play.

 #### 2nd edition _(ID 1-2)_
 The most known edition as it's been released the most times.
 It's a bit more complex than the first edition as it does